ietf-tools/xml2rfc/README.txt

    distribution, this is pretty simple.

    Of course, you may already have Tcl version 8.
-To find out, try typing this command from the shell (including the "MS-DOS Prompt"):
+To find out, try typing this command from the shell (or the "MS-DOS Prompt"):

        % tclsh